Small Business Saturday

 For major retailers, there’s Black Friday.
 But for small business owners, Small Business Saturday (the Saturday after Thanksgiving) is where the action is.
-You’ll want to develop a marketing plan to take advantage of this great sales weekend.
-In this article, you’ll get tips on developing your Small Business Saturday marketing plan.
+Here are tips on developing your marketing plan to make the most of this holiday spending opportunity.

 What is Small Business Saturday?

-Originally developed by American Express, Small Business Saturday is now a nationwide celebration of the cornerstone of the U.S. economy — the small business.
-According to the Small Business Administration, small businesses employ about half of U.S. workers and make up 46% of the Gross Domestic Product.
+Originally developed by American Express, Small Business Saturday is now a nationwide celebration of the cornerstone of the U.S. economy, the small business.
+According to the Small Business Administration, small businesses employ about 47% of US workers.

 7 Ways to Market Your Business for Small Business Saturday